MINI hatchback review - Interior, design and technology

 The five-door model gets rear side doors with frames, rather than the three-door’s frameless ones, plus an extra 72mm between the front and rear wheels, and 89mm more at the very back to boost the boot.
 It’s not as pretty as the three-door – and, frankly, looks a bit of a mess if you take in the details for too long – but somehow it still works as a whole.

 MINI has been bold as usual with the new car’s interior, and the eye-catching design still features plenty of retro touches.
 But there’s nothing retro about the driving position – as per the preceding two BMW-era MINIs, this one comes with a highly adjustable chair and steering wheel combo that ensures anyone can find a near perfect setup.

-Much of the switchgear has been relocated as compared to the outgoing model – the familiar line-up of toggle switches is still on the centre console, but the window buttons are now on the doors, while a BMW-style iDrive controller sits between the front seats, replacing the old car’s joystick.
+Much of the switchgear has been relocated compared to the outgoing model's interior layout.
+The familiar line-up of toggle switches is still on the centre console, but the window buttons are now on the doors, while a BMW-style iDrive controller sits between the front seats, replacing the old car’s joystick.

 Most owners will opt for Sport or Exclusive ‘Style’ options, which both add 17-inch alloys, cruise control, sports seats and various unique styling upgrades over the standard Classic models.

 The MINI Electric is offered in three individual 'Levels' of trim.
 Level 1 includes auto air conditioning, cruise control, the navigation pack and auto headlights.
 Upgrading to Level 2 brings power folding door mirrors, a rear-view camera and heated front seats, while Level 3 adds LED headlights, a Harman Kardon audio system, an enhanced nav system and a panoramic glass sunroof.